 You’ll need approximately 1 tsp of vanilla extract per 1.5 tsp of vanilla sugar.

 Have you ever tried vanilla paste?
 Holy smokes!
 It’s so incredibly delicious.
 It makes the very best sugar cookies and homemade ice cream.

 This would be an ideal swap for vanilla sugar in a variety of recipes as it will bring the sweetness from the syrup and the intense vanilla flavor.
-Plus, it’s not as liquidy as vanilla extract and might not alter a recipe too much.
+It can be used interchangeably with vanilla extract, and you can even make it at home with just 3 ingredients!

 Store-bought vanilla sugar

 Did you know vanilla sugar is really popular in European recipes?
-It’s actually possible to buy pre-packaged vanilla sugar there for recipes.
+It’s actually possible to buy pre-packaged vanilla sugar in packets for recipes.

 If you’re in Europe, look for a sachet of vanilla sugar.
 In the United States, check specialty stores in the baking or coffee sections.

 Similar to vanilla paste, vanilla bean syrup is going to offer the extra sweetness and vanilla flavor you’re looking for.
 This would be a great swap in a baked custard, creme brulee, or coffee.
 It would not be suitable for dry applications like creating the shell for creme brulee or rolling cookie dough.

 You can make your own by adding 1-2 vanilla beans to simple syrup.
 The flavor won’t be very strong right away, but it will deepen over time.